Learning

 A deeper walk starts with a single step.
 What are you waiting for?

-RCIA | The Rite of Christian Initiation for Adults
+OCIA | The Order of Christian Initiation for Adults

 “Each of us is the result of a thought from God.
 Each of us is willed.
 Each of us is loved.
 Each of us is necessary.”